 According to Juhi, that’s the essence to stop feeling sorry for yourself after a breakup.
 “Have patience.
 Forgiveness in relationship is important, but forgiveness after relationships is also equally necessary.
 Try forgetting and forgiving your ex for what happened.
 When you forgive someone, you are setting yourself free and making them incapable to continue hurting you anymore,” she adds.

 Patricia, who dumped her boyfriend after she caught him cheating on her, agrees.
 “For over a year, I was wallowing in self-pity.
 My mind fixated on the ‘why did this happen to me?’ question.
 I felt bouts of anger toward my ex and obsessed over how he had wronged me.

 Your ‘I feel sorry for myself’ pangs will only disappear when you readjust your lens and think about the good things.
 As they say, every dark cloud has a silver lining.
 Even if it doesn’t feel that way where you’re neck-deep in emotions of self-pity.
 To be able to stop feeling sorry for yourself, you must shift your focus and think about what is most important.

 Juhi says, “Try thinking of good things and find positivity in the situation.
 Your focus should be on seeing the bigger picture clearly.
 Rationalize the breakup by reinforcing the fact that it was inevitable and would have happened at some point.
-Sooner the better !!
+The sooner the better!
 This may sound unusual but it actually works.”